By Jennifer Provenza at Good Food From The Heart

 Now, you are ready to combine all the ingredients.
 Simply divide the brown rice noodles between 2 or 3 plates, top with the vegetable mixture and the tofu, and drizzle with peanut sauce.

 To finish, you might top with chopped peanuts, green onions, and wedges of lime.
 It also goes great with my Vanilla Bean And Rose Lemonade.
+If you love vegetables, you should also try my Vegan Vegetable Noodle Soup.

 Vegetable Stir Fry With Peanut Sauce, Brown Rice Noodles and Crispy Tofu